SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_air_quality_sgp40/README.md

 ## Summary ##

-This project shows the implementation of a SGP40 that is new digital VOC (volatile organic compounds) sensor designed for easy integration into air purifiers or demand-controlled ventilation, integrated on the Air Quality Sensor.
+This project shows the implementation of an SGP40 that is new digital VOC (volatile organic compounds) sensor designed for easy integration into air purifiers or demand-controlled ventilation, integrated on the Air Quality Sensor.

-You can use this example as reference for creating your own indoor air quality monitoring application.
+You can use this example as a reference for creating your own indoor air quality monitoring application.
 You can visualize the measured volatile organic compound (VOC) level by a display or you can transfer the measurements to a data center or mobile phone, which can trigger warning messages or start air freshener devices.

 ## Required Hardware ##